 When SMF indicates that the dynamic satellite backhaul is used to serve the PDU Session, the PCF may use QoS monitoring (as described in clause 6.1.3.21) to get reports for the packet delay (defined in clause 5.45.2 of TS 23.501 [2]).
+Further, the PCF may take this reported packet delay information into account for the policy decision, e.g., together with any delay requirements provided by the AF.